malrubius (3082) - Springfield, Vermont, USA - DEC 6, 2014

 22oz bottle.
 Pours a dark reddish brown with a thick creamy tan head.
 Fairly average scotch ale.
 Sweet malty flavors with a hint of smoke.
-Not bad, not great. alexsdad06 (10434) - Cincinnati, Ohio, USA - JUL 18, 2013
+Not bad, not great. alexsdad06 (11222) - West Chester, Ohio, USA - JUL 18, 2013

 22 oz. directly from the brew pub.
 Deep ruby color with no head or lacing.
 Nose is smoky peat with dark fruit and light chocolate.
 Lots of smokiness in the flavor with a light smoked meat flavor.
 Sweet malt comes up toward the finish.
 The smoke and sweetness complaints each other well.
 Medium in body.
 It’s ok.

 Maverick34 (3389) - New York, USA - DEC 26, 2011

 Bottled.
 Poured brown.
 Smallish head.
 Smoky peaty aromas.
 Some malty tastes.
 It was ok. auerbrau (3206) - Ithaca, New York, USA - NOV 6, 2011

 On tap at the brewpub.
 I’m not sure how this Scotch Ale accumulated so much bitterness, but I found it off-putting.
 The smokiness was unnoticeable.
 Malt structure, otherwise, was quite good, but I couldn’t get past a terse, harsh bitterness that was very up front.
 Ernesto987 (6050) - Arizona, USA - SEP 30, 2011

 At table and vine beer tasting, smoky, they used peated malts straight from Scotland and it shows.
 Awesome character added to a complex intricate scotch ale.
 The best beer at the beer tasting hands down.
 Great job! dogfish120love (1364) - Westfield, Massachusetts, USA - NOV 30, 2010